Sexist or supportive? Jury out on free travel for women in Delhi

-NEW DELHI, June 5 (Thomson Reuters Foundation) - Delhi’s pledge to make public transport free for women split opinion in India on Wednesday, with supporters hoping it entices more women into work and detractors calling it a sexist gimmick.
+NEW DELHI (Thomson Reuters Foundation) - Delhi’s pledge to make public transport free for women split opinion in India on Wednesday, with supporters hoping it entices more women into work and detractors calling it a sexist gimmick.

 In a nation of rapid economic change, more women study for careers but many remain housebound, with safety concerns highlighted by the gang rape of a woman on a Delhi bus in 2012.